linuxchata/medical-soft/README.md

 - Update the connection string in app.config in src/Client folder
 - Build and run the solution (login and password - a)

-## Technologies and frameworks used:
+## Technologies and frameworks used
 - WPF
 - CommonServiceLocator
 - Unity